 1) Return on your savings.
-Renting frees up your savings to earn a return elsewhere and depending on where those savings are invested, they may be able to earn a higher return than would be possible in property.
-This is the flip side of the opportunity cost of buying.
+Renting frees up your savings to earn a return elsewhere and depending on where those savings are invested, they may be able to earn a higher return than would be possible in property with the money that’s been freed up.
 Returns available in term deposits and savings accounts have been falling recently as the RBA has cut interest rates.
-This has made other investments like shares and bonds more attractive since bank deposit rates are now under 4% compared to a diversified portfolio of shares and bonds which has historically returned closer to 8% over the long-term.
+This has made other investments like shares and bonds more attractive since bank deposit rates are now under 2% compared to a balanced portfolio of shares and bonds which has historically returned closer to 8% over the long-term.

 2) Flexibility.
 While owning a property provides more stability, renting gives more flexibility.
-This may be attractive especially for young singles and families who may need to move from place to place due to work, due to bad neighbours or to try out different neighbourhoods.
+This may be attractive especially for young Australians and families who may need to move from place to place due to work, or schools.

 3) Diversification.
-When you buy your own home, most (if not all) of your eggs are in one basket.
+When you buy your own home, most (if not all) of your eggs are in one basket so to speak.
 One property in one suburb in one city in one country.
-That’s alot of your total wealth riding on a single investment that can be impacted by a whole list of factors outside your control.
+That’s a lot of your total wealth riding on a single investment that can be impacted by a whole list of factors outside your control.
 Renting allows you to spread that risk across a much broader range of investments.
-For example, our Stockspot portfolios contain over 1,400 stocks and bonds from around the world including an allocation to Australian property stocks.
-So you get the benefit of some property exposure while also spreading your risk across many more investments.
+A typical balanced portfolio like our Stockspot portfolios contain over 1,400 stocks and bonds from around the world including property stocks.
+So you get the benefit of some property while also spreading your risk across many more investments.

 Cons of renting

 1) Rental costs.
-Renting costs have been steadily increasing in Australia.
-A typical rental yield (annual rent costs / house value) in Australia is now 3.9% but ranges from 2.5% to 5.0% depending on factors such as location, property value and whether it’s an apartment or house.
+While renting may seem expensive, rental yields actually reached a 12 year low in 2018.
+A typical total rental yield (annual rent costs / house value) for a house in Sydney or Melbourne is now 2.7% but ranges from 2.0% to 5.0% depending on factors such as location, property value and whether it’s an apartment or house.
 Rent is the equivalent to interest you pay on a mortgage.
 It’s the cost of borrowing an asset – in the case of renting, the asset is a property whereas for a mortgage you’re borrowing money.
-Over the long-term, average rental yields have been 4.2% compared to an average variable mortgage rate of 6.2%.
-The current lower mortgage rates of around 4.5% have encouraged many to look at buying, however buyers should be factoring in higher average rates for a 30 year mortgage.

 2) No forced savings.
 Unlike buying where you are forced to contribute to a mortgage each month (which includes interest and principal repayments), renting doesn’t encourage forced savings.
 This can make it tempting for renters to spend spare cash rather than setting it aside.
-However, technology has enabled services like Pocketbook and Stockspot to make it easy for consumers to budget, save and invest – so keeping up with homeowners is becoming easier for renters in Australia.
+However, technology powered budgeting apps like Pocketbook and investment apps like Stockspot to make it easy for consumers to budget, save and invest – so keeping up with the returns of homeowners is becoming easier for renters in Australia.

 Buy vs Rent – the results

 We have looked at whether someone would be better off buying, or renting and investing their savings in a diversified portfolio over the next 7 years.
-The results show the difference in overall financial position based on different possible return rates for property and investing.
+The results show the difference in overall financial position based on different possible return rates for property and investing and assumed costs.